sherlock-audit/2024-01-olympus-on-chain-governance-judging/README.md

 Fix: https://github.com/OlympusDAO/bophades/pull/299

+**IllIllI000**

+The [PR](https://github.com/OlympusDAO/bophades/pull/299) introduces a new revert error, and reverts if the length is longer than expected, rather than allowing the code to continue if the calldata is longer than expected.
+Since the selector ensures that the right number of arguments is passed, there is no error in restricting possible future uses of extra calldata.
+The PR also adds a test.

-# Issue M-4: Post-proposal vote quorum/threshold checks use a stale total supply value
+# Issue M-3: Post-proposal vote quorum/threshold checks use a stale total supply value

 Source: https://github.com/sherlock-audit/2024-01-olympus-on-chain-governance-judging/issues/102